shamsundar2005/object_detection_models/README.md

 # Object Detection Models - README

-This README provides an overview and setup instructions for four object detection models: YOLOv5, YOLOv7, YOLOv8, and a Custom Fine-Tuned Model.
+Four object detection models: YOLOv5, YOLOv7, YOLOv8, and a Custom Fine-Tuned Model.
 Each model is optimized for different use cases and comes with a specific implementation to support real-time RTSP stream processing.

 ## 1. YOLOv5